-For kids, Halloween is often one of the most anticipated holidays of the year.
-Dressing up, trick-or-treating, candy, parties, hayrides and corn mazes make for great fun and amazing childhood memories.
-Unfortunately, Halloween has become a holiday with increasing numbers of home fires.
+Halloween is one of the year’s most beloved holidays.
+Dressing up, trick-or-treating, candy, parties, hayrides, and corn mazes make great, fun, and amazing childhood memories.
+However, this enjoyable celebration is also associated with increasing numbers of home fires.

 According to the National Fire Protection Association (NFPA), decorations were the first item ignited in an estimated average of 860 reported home structure fires every Halloween between 2009 and 2013.
 These fires resulted in an average of 13 million dollars in direct property damage per year.
-At such a high cost, it’s crucial that you take the necessary steps to help prevent a fire from igniting in your home this season.
+With these statistics, it’s important to keep fire safety in mind.

 Halloween Safety: Decorations